Q: and A:

 Q: I have a bike to donate, but can’t bring it to the shop.
 Can someone from YBP come pick it up?

-A: No!
-Sorry!
+A: Usually not.
 We do not have the resources to offer pick-up services at this time.
 Pick-up of larger donations (i.e. several bicycles) can sometimes be arranged—email us and we’ll see what we can do.
 We also organize bike drives when we find ourselves runnin’ low—keep an eye on our newsletter for one in your neighborhood.

 Q: I’ve got a good bike that needs some work.
 What happens to it once it’s donated?